jjh41924/week7/README.md

 I will be using `rails db:seed` in class as a way for you to instantly hydrate your database with lots of useful test data so that you can avoid the tedium of using the `rails console` to create rows of data to play with.

+### HTTP is a Stateless Protocol

+HTTP 1.x is a request-response protocol.
+Each request-response cycle is independent.
+The server cannot maintain state from one request to the next.
+Once a response has been sent to the client, the server loses any state it had accumulated during the processing of the request.

 ### Cookies and Sessions